garagehive/garagehive.github.io/docs/garagehive-trial-creating-a-purchase-order.md

 > You can only link a purchase order to a jobsheet once you receive the supplier invoice.

 ### Creating a purchase order from the jobsheet
 To create a purchase order from the jobsheet, select the item lines you want to order by ticking on the box in column **Purchase(Special)**; this selects the items and adds them to the purchase order.
 Fill in the vendor to order from on the **Vendor No.** column.
-Click on **Parts** from the action bar, select **Create Purchase Order(s)** from the submenu, and a purchase order is created (see below).
+Click on **Parts** from the actions bar, select **Create Purchase Order(s)** from the submenu, and a purchase order is created (see below).

 ![](media/garagehive-trial-creating-a-purchase-order4.gif)